The J.M. Smucker Company: Diversification and growth (1980s–2016)

 In the late 1980s, the company began expanding internationally under CEO Richard Smucker, acquiring brands in Canada, the United States, Australia, and Europe.
 In 1987 J.M.
 Smucker purchased R-Line Foods, and in 1988 the company acquired the Canadian toppings brand Shirriff which made products such as Good Morning Marmalade.
 J.M.
 Smucker's sales reached $367 million in 1989.
 In 1989 J.M.
 Smucker purchased the Australian company Henry Jones Foods, later selling it in 2004 to SPC Ardmona.
 By 1993, 8% of J.M.
 Smucker's annual sales were international.

 The peanut butter company Laura Scudder's and the juice company After the Fall were purchased in 1994, and that year J.M.
 Smucker also changed advertising agencies from Wyse Advertising to the Leo Burnett Company.
 The annual Peanut Butter Festival in the town of New Bethlehem, Pennsylvania is co-sponsored by Smucker's.
 First held in 1996, the festival was held in New Bethlehem because the Smucker's peanut butter factory was the lead employer in the area at the time.
 In 1998, J.M.
-Smucker acquired the peanut butter company Adams, as well as the maker of a frozen crustless sandwich, MenUSAver.
+Smucker acquired the peanut butter company Adams, as well as the maker of the Incredible Uncrustables frozen crustless sandwich, MenUSAver.
 J.M.
 Smucker renamed the product Uncrustables.
 J.M.
 Smucker acquired Jif and Crisco in 2002.

 By 2004, the company was still headquartered in Orrville, Ohio and had been family-run for four generations.
 Between 1998 and 2004, the company had appeared on Fortune magazine's annual listing of the 100 Best Companies to Work For in the United States each year, ranking number one in 2004.
 That year the company purchased International Multifoods Corporation.
-Among the acquired brands in the deal were Pillsbury, Hungry Jack, Pet, Robin Hood Flour, and Bick's pickles and condiments.
-The flour company White Lily Brand was acquired in 2006.
-In 2007, the company acquired King Kelly Orange Marmalade and the Canadian company Five Roses Flour.
-Also in 2007, J.M.
-Smucker acquired Eagle Family Foods, which brought in the brands Eagle Brand/Borden milk products, None Such mincemeat, and Kava coffee.
+Among the acquired brands in the deal were Pillsbury, Hungry Jack, Pet, Bick's pickles and condiments, and Canadian flour companies Golden Temple, and Robin Hood.
+In 2006, White Lily Brand was acquired.
+In 2007, the Canadian flour company Five Roses was acquired.
+That same year, the company also acquired King Kelly Orange Marmalade, Eagle Family Foods, which brought in the brands Eagle Brand/Borden milk products, None Such mincemeat, and Kava coffee.

 In 2008, J.M.
 Smucker joined the Standard & Poor's 500 Index.
 That May, J.M.
 Smucker announced it had bought the food division of Knott's Berry Farm from ConAgra Foods, while Cedar Fair continued to own the theme park itself.
-That year it also purchased the frozen produce company Europe's Best in Canada and the Canadian milk brand Carnation.
+That year it also purchased the frozen produce company Europe's Best in Canada and the milk brand Carnation.
 On November 6, 2008, J.M.
 Smucker purchased the Folgers coffee brand division from Procter & Gamble for $3.3 billion, acquiring brands such as Millstone Coffee in the process.
 The Reverse Morris Trust merger doubled J.M.
 Smucker's size.